gammasoft71/xtd/docs/xtd_forms_explanations.md

 #### Manually

 The manual mode is not yet fully developed.
-But the principle is to set the properties xtd::forms::scrollable_control::h_scroll and xtd::forms::scrollable_control::v_scroll to true.
+But the principle is to set the properties xtd::forms::scrollable_control::h_scroll and xtd::forms::scrollable_control::v_scroll to `true`.

 Then set the value, minimum and maximum properties and specify the behavior to adopt when a scroll event occurs.
 Generally we scroll the client area of the container.